How We See

 The easiest way to visualize this scheme is to think of the H, S, and L values representing points within an upside-down cone.
 At the edge of the cone base, think of it as the full amount of dynamic range available.

 Colours will be changed dramatically when going through conversion processes, which is why HSL has been adopted as a universal language.
-CMYK, RGB and YUV are all device dependant colour spaces, compression loss and distortion is a massive factor between systems, therefore it is better to adopt the highest respective workflow for the intended output and apply the changes at the end of the workflow, so that there are as few changes as possible.
-All the time remembering different viewing platforms will all have slight colour differences, from a projector or CRT, be it a standard definition or high definition monitor.
+CMYK, RGB and YUV are all device dependant colour spaces, compression loss and distortion is a massive factor between systems, therefore it is better to adopt the highest resolution workflow for the intended output and only apply the changes at the end of the workflow, so that there are as few changes as possible.
+Remember, different viewing platforms will all have slight colour differences, from a projector or CRT, be it standard definition or a high definition monitor.